geudde/attic-chest/pages/03.season-2/07.meeting-19/03.pastor/docs.md

 Declares the joys which in each bosom burn:
 Thou com’st — at once the church is hush’d and still,
 &emsp;Nought but thy firm, and deep ton’d voice is heard,
-&emsp;Teaching mild Christian Love — its ev’ry word
+&emsp;Teaching mild Christian love — its ev’ry word
 To reason’s guidance bends the stubborn will
 And draws the veil from pleasure’s dangerous snare.
 &emsp;Conviction spreads a general light — all feel